code-for-charlottesville/LAJC-Wage-Theft-Data/README.md

 1. Get a GitHub account <a href="https://github.com/join?source=header-home" target="_blank">here</a>, and then log-in

-2. Go to the CFC repo
+2. In the top-right corner of this page, click the button marked **fork**.

 3. Fork the repo (not clone)